 These are stems of equal size originating from the same point on the tree.
-Codominant stems with a “V” shape at the joint often have included bark, which is bark pinched between two stems, creating a weak union.
+Codominant stems with a “V” shape at the joint often have “included bark,” which is bark pinched between two stems.
+This creates a weak union.
 Prune to eliminate this defect by leaving the stem that will give the tree a dominant leader.

 Low branches on large shade trees are temporary, remove them early in a tree’s life.
 The lowest permanent branch on many shade trees should be 12 to 15 feet off the ground.
 Prune these branches early in the tree’s life to prevent larger pruning wounds in the future.
 If you remove these large limbs later in the tree’s life, it weakens the tree and makes it prone to storm damage.

-Follow the diagram at left when trimming limbs from your tree.
+Follow the diagram below when trimming limbs from your tree.
 If a cut is correct, the branch collar of the tree (the bulge where the limbs join) should be intact.
 A proper cut will leave a round wound with the callus tissue forming a “donut” shape.